Guidance for speakers

-Below are some guidelines for speakers at our regular events and conferences.
-You can also listen to talks from our 2012 conference to get a sense of how different speakers presented at a previous UKMW.
-Past presentations on our slideshare account, and previous event reports should also give you a sense of our events.
+Below are some guidelines for speakers at our events and conferences.
+You can view past presentations to get a sense of how different speakers presented at a previous conferences.

 Our audiences represent the range of jobs and roles that work with museum technologies, so avoid or explain jargon that’s specific to one department or discipline.
 Attendees are a smart bunch and will be impatient about pitches disguised as papers.

 Our audiences usually tweet, take photos and make copious notes – if they’re not looking at you while you present, it doesn’t mean they’re not paying attention!
 You can make it easy for them to share your ideas by including any links or twitter handles at the start of your presentation.
 Don’t forget to introduce yourself and mention your institution or project.

 Please provide enough context for the audience to understand the importance of what’s being presented.
 Even better – tell them what you want them to learn from your talk right at the start.
 If you’ve got to discuss theory or technical issues, translate it so that practitioners can follow along.
 Good MCG presentations are frank about failures as well as successes, and use evocative images rather than long bullet points on slides.

 Everyone loves presenters who keep to time!
 Timing is really important so please rehearse your paper in advance.
 This will also help you speak slowly and clearly on the day.
 Ask friends or colleagues to point out any jargon that has slipped into your presentation so you can remove or explain it in your talk.
 For further tips on public speaking, check out articles like ‘10 Things I Wish I’d Known About Giving Good Tech Talks‘.